 Hailey was scared to be Hunter’s match, but when Justin taught her about the procedure, she quickly stepped up to the challenge.
 Jennifer said on the day of the procedure, Hailey was ready to go when the doctor was talking to Hailey she began telling the doctor all about the bone marrow transplant.
 The doctor looked up and said, “You’re teaching us about it.
 This is amazing!”

 In October, Hailey’s bone marrow was extracted and given to Hunter.
 The Suan’s say, “She was sore for a few days but fine.
 Actually, one week later she had 100% cells back from the ones she gave Hunter and declined taking anything for pain.”

 Hunter responded great.
 Before the transplant, patients have to completely wipe out their immune system.
 Essentially, they are like brand new babies after the transplant and must re-establish their immune system before being exposed to the world again.
 Jennifer (who had also just given birth to their fourth child, Aevelyn) thought could her breast milk repopulate his immune system.
 The doctor said, “Yes, that’s actually what we recommend.”
 She started producing milk for Hunter, too.

 The family attests his recovery in the hospital to RMHFW:

 “While he was in the hospital, his brother and sister would tell him how awesome and cool the House was.
 He couldn’t wait to live there, and would ask, “When do I get to go to the Ronald McDonald House?”
 On some days, this was actually how we got him to take his medicine.
 We would tell him, you have to take these to eventually stay at the Ronald McDonald House of Fort Worth.”

-Hunter is healthily flew by all the markers ahead of schedule and the family was able to return home to Abliene, TX before his 100 day marker, March 5th.
+Hunter flew by all the markers ahead of schedule and the family was able to return home to Abilene, TX before his 100-day marker, March 5th.